developerphilo/Portfolio-Blogsite/content/articles/Lyrics Finder Application.md

 `https://api.lyrics.ovh/v1/${this.artist}/${this.title}`
 );
 const data = await response.json();
-// reset the data obkect to prevent from showing in the form input this.artist = "";
+// reset the data object to prevent from showing in the form input this.artist = "";
 this.title = "";
 console.log(data);